 Cancer Screening is a way to pick up certain cancers or early- stage tumours before you have symptoms of the disease.
 Some cancers are easier to treat when they are discovered early.
 In cervical, breast, and colon cancers, patients have a much better chance of being cured if their tumours are still small or pre-cancerous.
-For more information, please visit the website of Cancer Care Ontario.
+For more information, please visit the Get Checked for Cancer page of Cancer Care Ontario.

 When should Screening Take Place?

 The cancer screening schedule recommendation for 22q patients is the same as those for the general population.
 For some people, the cancer screening schedule may be different because of their personal or family medical history.
 Please ask your doctor for more information.